This post may contain affiliate links. Please read my Disclosure for more info.

 Pumpkin seeds are packed with nutrients, so they really are the perfect store cupboard must-have.
 Delicious toasted lightly with a sprinkling of Himalayan salt and tossed into a salad, or added to your smoothies to boost your intake of dietary fibre, protein and unsaturated fats, including omega-3.

-They also contain iron, selenium, calcium, B vitamins and beta-carotene, which the body converts into vitamin A.
+They also contain iron, selenium, calcium, B vitamins, and beta-carotene, which the body converts into vitamin A.

-They are also very high in magnesium which plays a key role in our metabolic function and in promoting sleep.
+Pumpkin seeds are also very high in magnesium which plays a key role in our metabolic function and in promoting sleep.